tomxbarnesx/git-interview-baseline/README.md

 ## Working with remote branches with `git fetch` and `git pull`

-Your local branches can attach to remote branches that live on the internet, generally on GitHub, that your team members might contribute to and you can download locally.
+Git wouldn't be the programming game-changer it is, though, if all your branches stayed confined to your local machine.
+The real power of git is unlocked when you link your local branches to remote branches that live on the internet, generally on GitHub.
+Pushing your local branches there can allow entire teams to work on a single project, with everyone creating branches, commiting, and downloading new merged branches locally.

 Whenever you want to update your local copy with all the branches that might have been added to the GitHub remote, you can type `git fetch`.